sayakpaul/SimSiam-TF/README.md

 # SimSiam-TF

-Minimal implementation of [SimSiam](https://arxiv.org/abs/2011.10566) (by Xinlei Chen & Kaiming He) in TensorFlow 2.
+Minimal implementation of SimSiam ((Exploring Simple Siamese Representation Learning)[https://arxiv.org/abs/2011.10566)] by Xinlei Chen & Kaiming He) in TensorFlow 2.

 The purpose of this repository is to demonstrate the workflow of SimSiam and NOT to implement it note to note and at the same time I will try not to miss out on the major bits discussed in the paper.
 For that matter, I'll be using the **Flowers dataset**.